SoftwareMarbles/FridayLab20131220/DevLog.md

 ### 06:52
 As I mentioned the other day, today I'm going to try to wrap up my PHP + MySQL push notification web service.
 I'll also allow myself a bit more time and do a production-quality job on module organization and abstraction.
 I'll be abstracting data access and the actual push notification mechanism.

+### 07:29
+The insertions and querying of apps table are now working.
+All the database code has been abstracted into a separate Database class - nothing sophisticated, just a bunch of static functions being invoked from the main module.
+But it will allow easy replacement if needed be.

+Now I'm wondering how do I do unit tests in PHP.
+I'll definitelly add a black box test which will delete all the data (not so black box but it's a setup) and then test the entire API.